I've got a lot to show you.

 I clearly remember being so sick and tired of being lonely and sad-and mad.
 Of being terrified each time the phone rang, because of what I might hear-and, frankly, not recognizing who I had become.
 I called it “being in the trough,” and it was the darkest period of my life.
 One of my goals in life is to help prevent as much of that feeling as possible for other parents-or at the very least, to be able to say, “I understand, and I am sorry.”

 Today, I work with the families of people struggling with addiction.
 My days are sometimes tough but always rewarding.
 My heart is touched by the privilege of being a part of all my clients’ lives for a period.
 I am as thrilled as they are when we get a family’s beloved son or daughter into recovery.

 People who know me understand I am as happy at work as I am at home.
 I can’t honestly call it “work” since I am so happy when at Hope For Families.

 Campbell has a BA from the University of Virginia and received her Master’s degree from Clemson University.
-She is a Licensed Professional Counselor (LPC) and a Licensed Addiction Counselor (LAC).
+She is a Licensed Professional Counselor (LPC) .
 Campbell has all the right qualifications, and because she has been through it herself (TWICE), she understands exactly what it’s like.

-"Very knowledgeable and clear explanations for advice and suggestions.
+"Campbell is very knowledgeable and gives clear explanations for advice and suggestions.
 I hung up feeling like I have clear plan and guidelines to my own actions.
 I finally feel clear in my head and not confused in months.
-Thank you!!!"
+Thank you!!!""

 "Campbell is such a good listener and can cut to the chase and address the issue with her expert advice.
 I would highly recommend her to any parent dealing with addiction.
 My only wish is that I would have found hope for families sooner for the problem."